ytsmaw/wjrh.org/source/sponsorship.md

 - "We just need a mic and a pair of speakers"
 - "Please play music on the quad while we do our own unrelated activity"
-- Please give us money so that we can do our unrelated activity
+- "Please give us money so that we can do our unrelated activity"
-- Please spread the word about our unrelated activity to your members / disk jockeys
+- "Please spread the word about our unrelated activity to your members / disk jockeys"
 - Large events lacking other sponsors / credibility

 #### Contacting us regarding events